jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 The second business task is to identify how pricing varies by neighbourhood.
 Conducting a pricing analysis can help me, the investor, develop different business cases and implement effective pricing strategies for my servicing company.
 In this analysis, we will start by taking a look at the top 10 neighbourhoods with the largest average price per night (See table 3).

-Initial observation shows that the average privce per night for the top 10 neighbourhoods ranges from $211 to $341 a night.
-The neighbourhoods with the highest average price per night include Belcaro, Cherry Creeek, University Park, Cory-Merrill, CBD, Cole, Five points, Country club, Highland and Civic Center.
+Initial observation shows that the average price per night for the top 10 neighbourhoods ranges from $211 to $341 a night.
+The neighbourhoods with the highest average price per night include Belcaro, Cherry Creek, University Park, Cory-Merrill, CBD, Cole, Five points, Country Club, Highland and Civic Center.
 I decided to only look at the top 10 neighbourhoods because hosts don’t necessarily need to charge a cleaning fee.
 In some cases, the host may feel charging a cleaning fee drives their booking price up too much.
-In these instances, hosts generally do their own cleaning or pay the cost themselves of hiring a cleaning company.
+In these instances, hosts generally do their own cleaning instead of paying the cost of hiring a cleaning company.

 However, by looking at the higher average price points by neighbourhood, we can identify the geographic location of hosts that are more likely to have a cleaning fee and be listing a luxury stay.
-Therefore, they are more likely to want to maintain the advertised living standards and have the capital to do so.
+Therefore, they are more likely to want to maintain the advertised living standards and have the capital to afford hiring a cleaning service.

 **Table 3**